rock-solid/comment-form/readme.txt

 Features:

-* hide the url field (where commenters can leave their urls) for standard, and non standard comment forms
+* remove the url field (where commenters can leave their urls) for standard, and non standard comment forms
-* hide the message that emails are not published and which fields are required
+* remove the message that emails are not published and which fields are required
-* hide the text about which html tags are allowed
+* remove the text about which html tags are allowed
 * insert custom text before the form
 * insert custom text after the form
 * `[comment-form]` shortcode to insert comment form into posts and pages
+* use a two columns layout for the comment form

 I am open to your suggestions for more features here or the [github repository](https://github.com/webgilde/comment-form)